 The James W. Fitzgibbon Scholarship in Architecture.
-Awarded to support four years of study leading to either undergraduate architecture degree.
+This scholarship is awarded to support four years of study leading to either undergraduate architecture degree.
 The Fitzgibbon Scholar is selected in recognition of outstanding academic performance and promise in the field of architecture.
-The scholarship is in the amount of full tuition, renewable for a total of four years of undergraduate study.
+The scholarship is in the amount of full tuition, and it is renewable for a total of four years of undergraduate study.

 Scholars in Architecture

 The Scholars in Architecture program provides named scholarship funds that have been donated to the university by individuals or companies specifically for this purpose.
 Selection is based on financial need and academic achievement.
 There is no application process.
 The total amount of the student's financial assistance package does not change.